jtoty/Libftest/README.md

 - Tests functions

 At the end of the tests, a deepthought file will be created, inside which you can find all the results and error/failure messages.
+You can also see your results in tests directory.

 The script will compil your files with your libft, so you must have your Makefile up to date.